D76X/XSpace/WebSite1/Docs/WebSite1.md

 <br/><br/>

  The address https://sawebsite120201221.z6.web.core.windows.net/ in turn is the base address of a **Storage Account** on which the **Static Content** feature is enabled.
-This is tuen means that when teh proxy relays from the requested URI to its backend URI the **index.html** document in the **$web** blob container of this storage account is retrieved and returned to the caller.
+This is turn means that when the proxy relays from the requested URI to its backend URI the **index.html** document in the **$web** blob container of this storage account is retrieved and returned to the caller.

 #### Proxy Example 2